AndrewGuerrero/ng-caryll/content/more_effective_cpp.md

 { return new Printer(rhs); }
 ```

-By `return`ing a pointer, an unlimited number of objects can be made, unlike `return`ing a reference
+`return`ing a pointer can make an unlimited number of objects, while `return`ing a reference can make
-where only one unique object can be made.
-However, callers will need to call `delete` to prevent
+only one unique object.
+If a pointer is `return`ed, clients will need to call `delete` to prevent resource leaks.
-resource leaks.

 #### An object-counting base `class`